-Men's health: know your numbers
+Men's Health Matters: know your numbers

 As a registered nurse and Director of Ridgeview’s Surgical Services department, B.J.
 Buckland has seen and cared for the full spectrum of patients in his 40-plus years working in health care.
 An avid outdoorsman, runner and motorcycle enthusiast, Buckland took just two personal sick days in his career.
 “I was in good physical shape, took care of myself physically and mentally, and could do all the activities I enjoyed.
 I never expected to be ‘that guy,’ that patient who – very quickly – became extremely sick.”